-I once had a heart-to-heart with my best friend, who is a musical theater actress, about the spiritual truth of plays and their relationship to our happiness.
-Here’s what I know: theater—and all fiction, really—asks us to take a human journey with a protagonist or two as they see the spark of something, and then take steps and fail, and then dig into their own spirits to find the determination to persevere.
-We see, by watching them, that hardship is a part of life, and that we can move through it to a place of growth, grace or better times.
+I once had a heart-to-heart with my best friend, who is a musical theater actress, about the relationship of plays to our happiness.
+Here’s what I know: theater—and all fiction, really—asks us to take a human journey with a protagonist as they see the spark of something, and then take steps and fail, and then dig into their own spirits to find the determination to persevere.
 Put another way, theater shows us what the poet Charlie Smith so eloquently phrased for us: “The way out is through.”

-My plays and screenplays are about finding what will bring ease to the soul, and what will lead to love that matters—happiness, in other words.
-Here are a few examples:
+My plays and screenplays are about finding that path of growth, purpose, and love that matters—happiness, in other words.

 Ruby and George are having a steamy, sexual love affair—an affair that has rocked them to their core, driven them to desire, and flipped their world view upside down.
 There’s only one hitch: Ruby and George are 84 and 82, the parents of four well-preserved but middle-aged children who are rattled, vexed and unhinged by the unsettling fact that their parents are having more sex and more fun than they are.